 - Preheat the oven and prepare the fruit.

 Preheat the oven to 375 degrees F.

 Wash your blueberries and peaches.
-Then peel the peaches and cut into thin slices.
+Then peal the peaches and cut into thin slices.

 Combine prepped blueberries and peaches with sugar, nutmeg, flour, lemon juice and a pinch of salt.